 Boost will not accept any commission from awards organisers for encouraging people to enter their awards.
 We also do not own or part-own any awards programmes.

 The good news is that we are so successful that we do not need to fiddle our figures to make us look more successful than we really are.

-As the first award entry specialists, rather than PR specialists or journalists who dabble in awards, we have mastered techniques that are unique to Boost and which dramatically increase the likelihood of our clients winning credible awards which often have 30-100 applications per category, yet almost 40% of our submissions win.
+As the first award entry specialists, rather than PR specialists or journalists who dabble in awards, we have mastered techniques that are unique to Boost and that dramatically increase the likelihood of our clients winning credible awards (which often have 30-100 applications per category), and almost 40% of our submissions win.

-Our win rate varies between 35% and 40% and is calculated by dividing the number of genuine third party awards won by the number of entries we wrote or co-wrote for clients (across the entire time we have been trading).
+Our win rate is calculated by dividing the number of genuine third-party awards won by the number of entries we wrote or co-wrote for clients (across the entire time we have been trading).